mmomtchev/pymport/README.md

 import { pymport, proxify } from "pymport";

 // Python: import numpy as np
-// np is a normal JS object
+// np is a JS proxy object
 const np = proxify(pymport("numpy"));

 // Python: a = np.arange(15).reshape(3, 5)
-// a is a PyObject
+// a is a JS proxy object
 const a = np.arange(15).reshape(3, 5);

 // Python: a = np.ones((2, 3), dtype=int16)